IBM-Cloud/IBM-Cloud.github.io/README.md

 #### Services (?)

 Every demo card features a list of *Services* used with that specific demo.
-This helps users to better understand the services they can utilize on Bluemix to achieve the same results.
+This helps users to better understand the services they can utilize on IBM Cloud to achieve the same results.

 Currently, the list of services does not act as a filter.